seru71/bia-pipeline/README.md

 ## Pipeline

-The pipeline consists of bcl2fastq, bbmap, Trimmomatic, FastQC, SPAdes, and QUAST
+The assembly pipeline consists of bcl2fastq, bbmap, Trimmomatic, FastQC, SPAdes, and QUAST New feature includes mapping to reference genome with BWA and joint- and single-sample genotyping with FreeBayes.